 Can a huge, billion dollar company be built without investment in a short period of time?
 It’s very uncommon.

-If you want to bootstrap and/or build a boutique business, have at it, but the ground truth I see every day, and I invested in 50+ startups in 2018,
+If you want to bootstrap and/or build a boutique business, have at it, but the ground truth I see every day, and I invested in 50+ startups in 2018, is that founders love their angel investors and covet landing venture capitalists that will bet on them changing the world.

 Venture capital is a giant, hard to understand and imperfect gift to humanity.
 It’s the best option for high-growth startups today, and while it might be hard to understand from the outside, it’s awesome that it exists.